Ninja JaJaMaru-kun: Reception

 Digital re-releases of Ninja JaJaMaru-kun have received a mediocre reception.
 GameSpot criticized the game for its simplicity and lacking in its gameplay, which they attributed to the lack of variety between levels and for the intelligence of the enemies remaining the same as the game progressed.
 While they praised the game for its easy-to-know controls and good music for an early point in the system's life, they said that it was a generally unappealing-looking game and that its gameplay was tedious and boring, mockingly commenting: "Ninja Jajamaru-kun is tedious and ugly, and it actually induces physical discomfort.
 You'd have to be crazy to dole out six dollars to subject yourself to this kind of pain".
 Nintendo Life was more positive towards the game, saying that its simplicity actually made the game fun to play.
 In light of this, they criticized its high difficulty level and repetitive soundtrack.
 They commented that the game was worth the purchase simply for the fact it had previously remained confined to Japan, but warned potential buyers of its overly-high difficulty.
 IGN said that, while cute, the game was "quaint at best", and that its simplistic gameplay and lack of a true progression through levels would easily bore players.
 They also felt confused towards the game's high price point, which they stated was needlessly-high and made it difficult to recommend.

 In a 2011 retrospective review, Hardcore Gaming 101 stated that while Ninja JaJaMaru-kun was a fun game, namely with the amount of ways to defeat the enemies, it suffered from choppy sprite animation and stiff controls, although claimed the latter was a significant improvement over the Family Computer port of Ninja-Kid.
 They said that it had several cute touches, such as the Catfish Pirate laughing at the player at the beginning of each level, and that the music, while repetitive, was catchy and memorable.
 Retro Gamer called it "a primative, challenging Japanese platformer which becomes a bore quickly", criticizing the game's controls, simplicity, and for the gameplay being boring and lacking in variety.
-They also stated that its quality "has the feel of an NES arcade game port in a way", comparing it unfavorably to games like Ghosts'n Goblins and Super Mario Bros..
+They also wrote that its quality "has the feel of an NES arcade game port in a way", comparing it unfavorably to games like Ghosts 'n Goblins and Super Mario Bros..